 Co-parenting is the requirement that both parents work together in a civil, and respectful manner in order to do what is best for the child.
 Co-parenting is difficult in any case but a history of abuse makes it even harder to want to find common ground with the abuser.
 You may not want to cooperate with your former abuser, and with good reason.
 Despite this, your child is watching and needs the security and stability that you can provide through safe and healthy co-parenting.
 Successful co-parenting sets an example for children on important values such as responsibility and respect, compromise, and patience.
 Your ability to overcome the hardship and trauma of the abusive past provides your child with the skills necessary to thrive through adversity and a model for what it truly means to make sacrifices.
 With this in mind, here are some ways to protect yourself while upholding your commitment to co-parenting.

-How to Stay Safe While Co-Parenting with Former Abuser
+How to Stay Safe While Co-Parenting with your Former Abuser

 Know your legal rights and advocate for yourself